-On the 9th March I attended my first coffee cupping at Grind and Tamp with Atkinsons, a local roaster based in Lancaster.
+On the 9th March, I attended my first coffee cupping at Grind and Tamp.
+The evening was hosted by Atkinsons, a local roaster based in Lancaster.
 I have tasted their coffee on a number of occasions in a few of the coffee houses I have visited and it does not disappoint.

 Nine different coffees were on offer at the event.
 Set out on a table in the middle of the room, the selection of coffees were brewed for a few minutes.
-In that time, a crust forms on top of each cup which is then broken before any excess grinds on the surface are spooned away.
+A crust formed on top of each cup which was then broken before any excess grinds on the surface were spooned away.

-Once the coffees were ready, Casper and Jacob introduced each of the nine varieties on offer describing both their origins and flavour profiles.
-The benefit of a coffee cupping is that you can taste coffees side by side for a direct comparison, something which is often impractical in a home setting.
+Once the coffees were ready, Casper and Jacob introduced each of the nine varieties.
+The benefit of a coffee cupping is that you can taste coffees side by side for a direct comparison.
+This would otherwise be impractical in a home setting.
 The most unique offering came from the Natural Geisha coffee with a distinctive aroma and sweet wine gum-esq taste.
-The intriguing story of how Natural Geisha came into existence, and how the spelling changed from Gesha to Geisha can be found on the Atkinsons website!
+The intriguing story of how Natural Geisha came into existence, including how the spelling changed from Gesha to Geisha can be found on the Atkinsons website!

-Casper and Jacob explained how the coffee was sourced and how Atkinsons had developed a partnership with a company in London in order to source the very best coffee.
-I learned a lot from the talk about how coffee is sourced and found it really interesting how Atkinsons visited the farmers who were responsible for their coffees on a regular basis.
-Travelling to origin is important to Atkinsons, both because they want to see where their coffee is coming from but also so that the farmers can see where their coffee is going and how it is going to be used.
+Casper and Jacob explained how Atkinsons source their coffee.
+They have developed a partnership with a company in London to ensure the standard of coffee is maintained.
+I learned a lot from the talk about how coffee is sourced.
+I found it really interesting how Atkinsons visited the farmers who were responsible for their coffees on a regular basis.
+Travelling to origin is important to Atkinsons.
+It is important to see where their coffee is coming from but also to allow the farmers to see how their beans are going to be used.

 The end of the evening brought the opportunity to buy your favourite coffee of the night.
-I chose Sao Francisco, a full bodied chocolatey coffee from Brazil.
-The coffee is produced using the pulped natural method, for a full explanation of different coffee processes I recommend attending a coffee cupping with Atkinsons themselves!
+I chose Sao Francisco, a full bodied chocolatey coffee from Brazil with a unique flavour.
+The coffee is produced using the pulped natural method.
+For a full explanation of different coffee processes, I recommend attending a coffee cupping with Atkinsons themselves!
 The energy boost I have experienced after drinking a cup of freshly ground Sao Francisco is quite something; I wouldn’t recommend drinking this too soon before going to bed!

-On the advice of Casper I bought whole instead of ground beans.
-One of the most important things I learned from Atkinson’s coffee cupping is that the majority of the coffees aroma is lost within 20 minutes of the grinding.
-Although it adds a few minutes to the coffee making process, grinding beans each time you make a coffee preserves the aromas of the coffee much more than using beans already ground at the point of purchase.
+Following Casper’s advice, I bought whole instead of ground beans.
+One of the most important things I learned from the event is that a coffee’s aroma begins to fade just 20 minutes after grinding.
+Although time consuming, grinding fresh beans for each brew improves the coffee’s aroma.
 Plus, there is nothing better than a room which smells of coffee first thing in the morning.
 Purchasing a small hand grinder for use at home is well worth the cost and the effort and I recommend the Rhinowares Coffee Grinder from Second City Coffee for anybody looking for an easy to use device.

 Although Atkinsons are a very well established company, there is still room for growth.
-They have opened two cafes: The Hall and The Music Room in Lancaster and are always on the look out for the best coffee beans in order to maintain and improve their diverse offering.
-One thing is for certain, if you visit a cafe where Atkinson’s coffee is on offer, you should not hesitate to order it!
+They have opened two cafes: The Hall and The Music Room in Lancaster.
+The team is always on the look out for the best coffee beans to maintain and improve their diverse offering.
+If you visit a cafe where Atkinson’s coffee is on offer, you should not hesitate to order it!